zdyxry/LeetCode/README.md

 - [x] 1387 Sort Integers by The Power Value
 - [x] 1452 People Whose List of Favorite Companies Is Not a Subset of Another List
 - [x] 1481 Least Number of Unique Integers after K Removals
+- [x] 1498 Number of Subsequences That Satisfy the Given Sum Condition

 ## Math